YuliyOst/University-Cloud/README.md

 Technical implementation and security configurations are not disclosed for security reasons.

 🎥 Project Presentation
-Click the image below to open and watch the interactive walkthrough in a new window:https://youtu.be/QTX6tXEcpQ0

-Watch Video
+👉 Watch the interactive video walkthrough

 Business Essence
 Transforming the university's non-functional assets (basement premises) into a highly profitable dual-purpose facility: